mtmcphail/UFOs/README.md

 1. Enter (type) search criteria into any (or as many) of the 5 search options
 2. As soon as the "enter" button is hit or the cursor is clicked away from the input box, the resulting data table is displayed to the right.
-Example: All sighting in the United States (us) on January 4, 2010
+**Example:** All sighting in the United States (us) on January 4, 2010
 ![function](./static/images/search1.png)

-3. the users can drill down further by adding additional criteria to a preliminary search.
-Example: add the state of Virginia (va):
+3. the users can drill down further by adding additional criteria to a preliminary search. **Example:** add the state of Virginia (va):
 ![function](./static/images/search2.png)

-4. or simply remove criteria no longer needed and add new criteria as needed.
-Example: remove 3 criteria (date: 1/4/2010, country: us, and state: va) and add 1 new criteria (state: fl)
+4. or simply remove criteria no longer needed and add new criteria as needed. **Example:** remove 3 criteria (date: 1/4/2010, country: us, and state: va) and add 1 new criteria (state: fl)
 ![function](./static/images/search3.png)

 Perusing through the data using these search criteria is easy and dynamic, but there are some drawbacks and further fine-tuning is needed.

-##Drawbacks and Steps Forward
+## Drawbacks and Steps Forward
 While the website is doing exactly what it set out to do there are **some drawbacks**, and therefore areas for improvement for our next version.

-One **small drawback** I noticed - and incorporated even though the original objective of the code did not include it - is a **Reset Filters** button.
+* One **small drawback** noticed - and addressed while refactoring the code - is a **Reset Filters** button.
 ![drawbacks](./static/images/reset_btn.png)
 While the **filters and table data do not need to be reset to start another search**, the filters do need to be removed or replaced as search parameters change.
 When a user searches on 4 criteria but then wants to go back to using only 1, for example, the user needs to clear the other 3 filters.

-You can also use the UFO Sightings tab on the navigation bar, but the user needs to scroll up to the top. *Having a button saves clicks and time.*
+	*You can also use the UFO Sightings tab on the navigation bar, but the user needs to scroll up to the top.
+Having a button saves clicks and time.*

-**One of the biggest drawbacks** of the code, as it is originally written, **involves the format of the input data**.
+* One of **the biggest drawbacks** of the code, as it is originally written, **involves the format of the input data**.
 The data table text is all lowercase, even the state and country abbreviations.
 Without calling an addditional function like ```.toLowerCase()```, the input captured by the filter will not result in a value match unless it is in all lowercase:

 For example, if the user enters in "CA" instead of "ca" for the state filter, no results render:
 ![drawbacks](./static/images/CAoutput.png)